qixuxiang/graduate_project/README.md

 # graduate_project
-my graduate project,identification verification code in python
+identify verification code with KNN algorithm in ML and BP in NN